renegadellama/09-sql-joins-relations/crud-testing.md

 });
 ```

-Next, enter `updatedArticle.updateRecord()` and if there are no errors, refresh the page; the Flibbity Jibbit article will gave been replaced by the Bob article, and you should also be able to see that the filters now have references to Bob instead of the dearly departed Flibbity.
+Next, enter `updatedArticle.updateRecord()` and if there are no errors, refresh the page; the Flibbity Jibbit article will have been replaced by the Bob article, and you should also be able to see that the filters now have references to Bob instead of the dearly departed Flibbity.

 ---